garrandall/popular-music-data/tracks/tonight-new-kids-on-the-block.md

 We met a lot of people and girls
 Fan mail from everywhere
 Showed us how you care
 Didn’t it, girls?
-Ooh, ooh
+Oh oh
 Didn’t it, girls?
-Aah, aah
+Ah, ah

 Well, I guess it’s a brand new day after all